-The financial system is comprised of the Central Bank (Banco Central de Costa Rica), three state-owned commercial banks (Banco Crédito Agrícola de Cartago, Banco Nacional de Costa Rica and Banco de Costa Rica), two service banks (Banco Hipotecario de Vivienda and Banco Popular), various private banks (more than twenty) and several other financial private institutions.
-The General Supervisory Agency of Financial Institutions (Superintendencia General de Entidades Financieras or SUGEF) supervises all financial institutions (banks and also non-banking financial institutions).
+The financial system is comprised of the Central Bank (Banco Central de Costa Rica), two state-owned commercial banks (Banco Nacional de Costa Rica and Banco de Costa Rica), the Banco Hipotecario de la Vivienda, the Banco Popular y de Desarrollo Comunal), various private banks (more than twenty) and several other financial private institutions that do not qualify as banks.
+The General Supervisory Agency of Financial Institutions (Superintendencia General de Entidades Financieras or SUGEF) supervises all financial institutions (banks and non-banking financial institutions).
 SUGEF, among other supervisory agencies, is subject to the Supervisory National Council of the Financial System (Consejo Nacional del Sistema Financiero or CONASSIF).

 It is not mandatory but strongly advised that investors maintain a bank account in the country.
-Requisites to open a bank account are usually the same in all banks though they may vary slightly.
-Companies and other entities must file: a certificate of legal representation (personería juridica), a copy of the identification document of the entity's representative, a certified copy of the entity's bylaws, banking and personal recommendation letters (at least two), a copy of the water or electric services invoice (to credit the existence of an actual place of business).
-In the case of individuals, the same above applies, except for the corporate organization documents so mentioned.
-In both cases "Know Your Customer" forms and a written declaration about the source and destiny of funds must also be filed.
+Requirements to open a bank account are usually the same in all banks though they may vary slightly.
+Applicant companies must submit a certificate of legal representation (personería jurídica), a copy of the identification document of the entity's representative, a certified copy of the entity's bylaws, banking and personal recommendation letters (at least two), a copy of the water or electric services invoice (as proof of actual place of business), and a projected cash flow.
+"Know Your Customer" forms and a written declaration about the source and projected use of funds must also be filed.

-Investors may apply for local or foreign bank loans in order to finance their business ventures.
+Investors may apply for local or foreign bank loans to finance their business ventures.

-There is a stock market in the country-though small in the number of companies listed.
+There is a stock market in the country, though it is small in the number of companies listed.
 The General Supervisory Agency of Securities (Superintendencia General de Valores or SUGEVAL), also subject to the supervision of CONASSIF, is the entity in charge of regulating the local securities market.
-The regulatory framework is set forth in the Securities Market Regulation Law which governs the trading of securities, the operation of individuals or corporations involved directly or indirectly in this trading and the acts or contracts related to these matters.
+The regulatory framework is set forth in the Securities Market Regulation Law which governs the trading of securities, the operation of individuals or corporations involved directly or indirectly in trading and the acts or contracts related to these matters.